amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 ## Description

 Unfortunately, I didn't save the original description before the website went down, but the gist is this:
-The challenge revolves around **DNS over HTTP(S) - DoH**.
+The challenge revolves around **DNS over HTTPS - DoH**.
 We get a website where we can
 * Query any DNS name
-* Send a flag to a host assigned to us when we first visit the site (e.g. `ebd771980a2f12d1.insomnihack.flag`)
+* Send a flag to a domain assigned to us when we first visit the site (e.g. `ebd771980a2f12d1.insomnihack.flag`) - we call it the flag domain

-The backend implements DoH so the DNS queries we send go through the DoH mechanism, as well as the query for the flag domain when we ask to send it.
+The backend implements DoH so the DNS queries we send go through the DoH mechanism, as well as the query for the flag domain when we ask to send the flag.
 The backend uses `https://dns.google/dns-query` for the actual resolving and implements a cache (important!) for storing the responses.

 We get the python code of the backend running in the challenge - [challenge.py](https://github.com/amelkiy/write-ups/blob/master/Insomnihack-2023/SleepSafeDoH/challenge.py)

-## DNS over HTTP(S)
+## DNS over HTTPS

 First, let's go over the basics of DoH.
-The actual protocol is fairly simple - it works the same as the "normal" DNS protocol but uses an HTTP(S) connection as the medium.
+The actual protocol is fairly simple - it works the same as the "normal" DNS protocol but uses an HTTPS connection as the medium.
 The queries and the responses inside the HTTP request are of the same binary format as a normal DNS query (binary data hexdump-ed):

 ```